 Video Job Descriptions

-Why are Video Job Descriptions important?
+Why are Video Job Descriptions Important?

 According to internal data collected by the online job searching site CareerBuilder, job postings with a video icon — indicating recruitment video content — earned 12% more views than postings that did not have video content.
 Not convinced?
-These same companies that attached video to their job postings also received a 34% higher application rate than those without video.
+These same companies that attached a video to their job postings also received a 34% higher application rate than those without video.